data-mermaid/mermaid-webapp/docs/LokaliseTranslatorGuide.md

 On the **dev** app (not production), a language picker appears in the header.
 Switch between English and Bahasa Indonesia to check translations in context and spot missing or incorrect values.
 Missing translations show English - that's the expected fallback, not a bug.

-## Don't use the old "push to GitHub" button
+## The old Lokalise → GitHub options are disabled

-The old native GitHub integration was retired.
-Don't use Lokalise's "push / download to GitHub" build button - the automated pull handles delivery.
-If you need translations out sooner, ask a developer for a manual pull run.
+The old native Lokalise↔GitHub integration was retired, and its "push / download to GitHub" build options in Lokalise are now disabled.
+Delivery is handled entirely by the automated pull - if you need translations out sooner, run the pull yourself (see [How your work reaches the app](#how-your-work-reaches-the-app)) instead of waiting for the weekly run.

 ## Quick reference

 - **Right now:** all translations sync regardless of status (reviewed-only filter temporarily off).
 Keep marking **Reviewed** to work toward enabling it.
 - Once the filter is on: edit **and mark Reviewed** = releases to the next pull.
-- Weekly pull = Monday; need it sooner = ask a dev for a manual run.
+- Weekly pull = Monday; need it sooner = run the pull yourself (Actions → Run workflow).
 - Missing translation → the app shows English (expected).
 - English source comes from code; normalization-only in Lokalise.